luanjesus/star_jeans_webscraping/readme.md

 ## 1. Business Problem

-    What is the best price selling price for each pants model?
+   What is the best selling price for each pants model?
    How many types of pants and colors does H&M?
-    What are the necessary raw materials for making these pants the comparing with the main competitor ?
+   What are the necessary raw materials for making these pants the comparing with the main competitor?

 To answer these questions, I created an automatic ETL (extract, transform and load data) process with web scraping to collect the data from H&M website.
 I let it collect data for a few days, inserting it into an SQLite database.
 And after this process, I did the exploratory data analysis (EDA) for each business problem.